doctrine/orm/docs/en/reference/working-with-associations.rst

     $em->flush();

-Even if you *persist* a new User that contains our new Comment this code requires the explicit call to ``EntityManager#persist($myFirstComment)``.
+Even if you *persist* a new User that contains our new Comment this code requires an explicit call to ``EntityManager#persist($myFirstComment)``.
 Doctrine 2 does not cascade the persist operation to all nested entities that are new as well.